All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The FDA updates its shortage list as conditions change.
 Some drugs move on and off the list multiple times.
 You can check the current status at any time on the FDA's drug shortage database.
 Your provider should also inform you of any changes that affect your treatment.

-Can compounding pharmacies still make GLP-1 medications when they are not on the shortage list?
+Can compounding pharmacies still make GLP-1 medications when they aren't on the shortage list?

-503A pharmacies may compound medications that are not on the shortage list if there is a clinical need for a personalized formulation.
+503A pharmacies may compound medications that aren't on the shortage list if there's a clinical need for a personalized formulation.
 This means the compounded product must differ from the commercial product in a meaningful way, such as a different concentration or combination.
 The specific rules are complex and vary by interpretation.

 Will my medication cost more if the shortage ends?